-The large scale limit of the galaxy power spectrum provides a unique window into the early Universe through a possible detection of scale dependent bias produced by Primordial Non Gaussianities.
-On such large scales, relativistic effects could become important and, potentially, be confused for a primordial signal.
-In this work we provide the first consistent estimate of such effects in the observed galaxy power spectrum, and discuss their possible degeneracy with local Primordial Non Gaussianities.
+The large scale limit of the galaxy power spectrum provides a unique window into the early Universe through a possible detection of scale dependent bias produced by primordial non Gaussianities.
+On such large scales, relativistic effects could become important and be confused for a primordial signal.
+In this Letter we provide the first consistent estimate of such effects in the observed galaxy power spectrum, and discuss their possible degeneracy with local primordial non Gaussianities.
 We also clarify the physical differences between the two signatures, as revealed by their different sensitivity to the large scale gravitational potential.
-In particular, we discuss the absence of large scale divergences, for a Gaussian Universe, in the observed power spectrum of any tracer of the Large Scale Structure, and their relation to the the consistency relations of Inflation.

 Our results indicate that, while relativistic effects could easily account for 10\% of the observed power spectrum, the subset of those with a similar scale dependence to a primordial signal can be safely ignored for current galaxy surveys, but it will become relevant for future observational programs.

-The distribution of the Large Scale Structure (LSS) of the Universe encodes a wealth of information about the statistical properties of the primordial density fluctuations.
-In particular, the search for Primordial Non Gaussianities (PNG) in LSS data has become a central goal of current and future observational programs \cite{Achucarro:2022qrl}.
-PNG could be generated by an inflationary phase in the early Universe, and any detection of PNG would have a significant impact on our understanding of Cosmology.
+The distribution of the large scale structure (LSS) of the Universe encodes a wealth of information about the statistical properties of the primordial density fluctuations.
+In particular, the search for primordial non Gaussianities (PNG) in LSS data has become a central goal of current and future observational programs~\cite{Achucarro:2022qrl}, such as DESI~\cite{DESI:2016fyo}, Euclid~\cite{Amendola:2016saw}, SPHEREx~\cite{Dore:2014cca}, and Rubin Observatory~\cite{LSSTScience:2009jmu}.
+PNG could be generated by an inflationary phase in the early Universe, and any detection of PNG would have a significant impact on our understanding of cosmology.

-The LSS is primarily sensitive to the so-called local PNG, for which the Non Gaussian signature is localized in the squeezed limit of the primordial curvature bispectrum.
-In single field, slow-roll, models of Inflation, local PNG are, for all practical purposes, negligible \cite{Maldacena:2002vr,Alvarez:2014,Cabass:2016cgp}, therefore this entire class of models can be ruled out by a detection.
-Conversely, multi-field models of Inflation generically predict large local PNG \cite{Alvarez:2014,Achucarro:2022qrl}, and are thus increasingly constrained by a stronger upper bound.
+The LSS is primarily sensitive to the so-called local PNG, for which the non Gaussian signature is localized in the squeezed limit of the primordial curvature bispectrum.
+In single field, slow-roll, models of inflation, local PNG are, for all practical purposes, negligible \cite{Maldacena:2002vr,Alvarez:2014,Cabass:2016cgp}, therefore this entire class of models can be ruled out by a detection.
+Conversely, multifield models of inflation generically predict large local PNG \cite{Alvarez:2014,Achucarro:2022qrl}, and are thus increasingly constrained by a stronger upper bound.